MicrosoftDocs/sql-docs/docs/relational-databases/performance/start-and-use-the-database-engine-tuning-advisor.md

  You can also use the **Starting** versions of these trace events.
 For example, **SQL:BatchStarting**.
 However, the **Completed** versions of these trace events include the **Duration** column, which allows Database Engine Tuning Advisor to more effectively tune the workload.
 Database Engine Tuning Advisor does not tune other types of trace events.
 For more information about these trace events, see [Stored Procedures Event Category](../../relational-databases/event-classes/stored-procedures-event-category.md) and [TSQL Event Category](../../relational-databases/event-classes/tsql-event-category.md).
 For information about using the SQL Trace stored procedures to create a trace file workload, see [Create a Trace &#40;Transact-SQL&#41;](../../relational-databases/sql-trace/create-a-trace-transact-sql.md).

-### Trace File or Trace Table Workloads That Contain the LoginName Data Column
+### Trace File or Trace Table workloads that contain the loginname data column
  Database Engine Tuning Advisor submits Showplan requests as part of the tuning process.
 When a trace table or file that contains the **LoginName** data column is consumed as a workload, Database Engine Tuning Advisor impersonates the user specified in **LoginName**.
 If this user has not been granted the SHOWPLAN permission, which enables the user to execute and produce Showplans for the statements contained in the trace, Database Engine Tuning Advisor will not tune those statements.

 ##### To avoid granting the SHOWPLAN permission to each user specified in the LoginName column of the trace